 Figure 5.
 A map of features and restriction sites in the DNA sequence.

 A map of features and restriction sites will appear in a pop-up window (if not blocked by the browser).
-The map is an image (technically speaking).
-The only interactive elements are feature labels.
-After clicking a feature label, the corresponding feature item in the Feature Panel will get selected (see Figure 5 for an illustration).
+Features and feature labels are interactive: After clicking a feature label, the corresponding feature item in the Feature Panel will get selected (see Figure 5 for an illustration).
 You can zoom the map with the slider located in the upper-left corner of the map window.
-The adjacent link-like elements enable restoration of the initial zoom and automatic adjustment of the map window dimensions.
+The adjacent clickable text elements enable restoration of the initial zoom, automatic adjustment of the map window dimensions, and saving the map in a file - either as a PNG image or as a SVG file (scalable vector graphics).
+The latter can be further edited in programs like Inkscape or Adobe Illustrator.

 By default, restrictions sites in maps are displayed with position numbers while features are without them.
 This can be modified in Settings.
 A few other options specific for circular sequences can be set.
 The diameter of the circle representing the DNA can be selected from three different sizes.
 The information depicted inside the circle can be switched between the sequence name or nucleotide position scale.
 Finally, the criteria by which adjacent restriction sites are grouped to list blocks can be changed.